arifBurakDemiray/ceng431-homeworks/README.md

 # Building Software Systems Course Homeworks

-This repository holds the codes that I we wrote for mentioned course.
+This repository holds the codes that we wrote for mentioned course.

 Contributors of this repository
 - [Arif Burak Demiray](https://github.com/arifBurakDemiray)